microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     Modules.
 This descriptor also holds the DMF and WDF callback structures that are defined in the above steps.

-4. Define the Module's Private Context.
-This step is mandatory for all Modules even if the Module does not define a Private Context.
-Use **DMF_WDF_OBJECT_ATTRIBUTES_INIT_CONTEXT_TYPE** if the Module has a Private Context.
-Use **DMF_WDF_OBJECT_ATTRIBUTES_INIT** if the Module does not have a Private Context.
+4. Define the Module's Context.
+This step is mandatory for all Modules even if the Module does not define a Context.
+Use **DMF_WDF_OBJECT_ATTRIBUTES_INIT_CONTEXT_TYPE** if the Module has a Context.
+Use **DMF_WDF_OBJECT_ATTRIBUTES_INIT** if the Module does not have a Context.

 5. Call the DMF API that creates an instance of the Module using all the definitions in the above steps.